LukaszSiadkowski/LukaszSiadkowski/README.md

 <br>

-- 🌱 I’m currently learning working with Cobol and Apache Airflow
+- 🌱 I’m currently learning working with R and Apache Airflow
-- ⚡I’m fascinated with Julia language and would love to fully work with it
+- ⚡ I’m fascinated with Julia language and would love to fully work with it
+- 😄 Exploring COBOL

 <!--